Intertain: Chapter 01

 There were a few among us who weren’t particularly into gaming, such as Jennifer, but were nice enough to come and support our debut meeting.
 In observing the test, she found it interesting that the culture consists of such variety of people, tastes, and approaches.

-In celebrating the diversity of the group, I brought everyone’s attention to the theme of unity.
+In celebrating the diversity of this new group, I brought everyone’s attention to the theme of unity.
 We looked at Psalm 133, which read:

 How good and pleasant it is when God’s people live together in unity!
 It is like precious oil poured on the head, running down on the beard, running down on Aaron’s beard, down on the collar of his robe.
 It is as if the dew of Hermon were falling on Mount Zion.
 For there the Lord bestows his blessing, even life forevermore.